-The physical fitness tests of all branches of the military and other special units have differing exercises, standards, and distances in runs and swims.
-This article is a one-stop location for answers to the many different PFTs in our Department of Defense.
+The physical fitness tests of all branches of the military and other special units have differing exercises, standards and distances in runs and swims.
+This article is a one-stop location for answers to the many different fitness tests in our Defense Department.

 - Air Force